Code-Institute-Submissions/self-isolation-watch/README.md

 ```

 ### solution:
-* i added the if else statement to the my symptoms view as it was the view which was doing the actioning of the add symotom.
+* I added the if-else statement to the 'my symptoms' view as it was the view which was doing the actioning of adding a symptom.

 ```
 @app.route("/my_symptoms/<username>", methods=["GET", "POST"])